Suor/funcy/docs/seqs.rst

 .. function:: cat(seqs)
               icat(seqs)

-    Returns concatenation of passed seqs.
+    Returns concatenation of passed sequences.
 Useful when dealing with sequence of sequences, see :func:`concat` or :func:`iconcat` to join just a few sequences.

     Flattening of various nested sequences is most common use::